xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

 assignment or configuration of values in said variables that does not violate the constraints.

-Now, in many scenarios, your constraints must always be must always be satisfied and hold true.
-So examples of where this applies are like graph coloring, Sudoku, equation solving, and so forth.
+Now, in many scenarios, your constraints must always be satisfied and hold true, e.g. like graph coloring, Sudoku, equation solving, and so forth.
 However, for the use case I am working on, it would be a little inconvenient and impractical to have for a pairing to satisfy all constraints, especially if that constraint is something as diverse and varied as people's preferences and interests.
 After all, what is the likelihood that I was going to always create pairings where said people shared everything in common?

 Ideally, the constraint where the new hire and associate share common interests and preferences would have to be relaxed, made "soft" if you will.
 However, I